superblk/terve/README.md

 ## Setup

 1. [Download](https://github.com/superblk/terve/releases/latest) terve for your platform, check `SHA256SUMS`, and install in `PATH`, e.g. `/usr/local/bin/terve`
-    - On Linux/macOS, file integrity can be checked like so
+    - On Linux/macOS, file integrity can be checked in the directory where you downloaded the binary and `SHA256SUMS`, like so:

+           $ ls
+           SHA256SUMS terve_linux_amd64
            $ sha256sum -c --ignore-missing 2>/dev/null SHA256SUMS
            terve_linux_amd64: OK